AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

 ---
 # Activate your [!DNL MBI] Account for Cloud Starter Subscriptions

-To activate [!DNL MBI] for Cloud Starter projects, first create a [!DNL MBI] account, then create a SSH key, then finally connect to your Magento database.
+To activate [!DNL MBI] for Cloud Starter projects, first create a [!DNL MBI] account, then create a SSH key, then finally connect to your **[!UICONTROL Magento]** database.
 Click [here](../getting-started/onpremise-activation.md) for activating on-premise subscriptions.

 >[!NOTE]
 >